gatsbyjs/gatsby/docs/docs/life-and-times-of-a-gatsby-build.md

 8. `source and transform nodes`

 Creates nodes from your site and all plugins implementing the [`sourceNodes` API](/docs/node-apis/#sourceNodes), and warns about plugins that aren't creating any nodes.
+Nodes created by source or transformer plugins are cached.

+Nodes created at this stage are considered top level nodes, meaning they don't have a parent node that they are derived from.

 9. `Add explicit types`